Hello there ladies and gentlemen! This is Hailey Sawyer here and welcome to my website’s About Me page!

 Three – Various Horror Related Topics: This is another topic that allows my imagination to run wild.
 For a while now, I’ve been very active on the Creepypasta Wiki.
-This wiki helped me grow an interest for horror stories and I’m currently writing some of my own now.
+This wiki helped me grow an interest for horror stories (or Creepypastas as the wiki calls them) and I’m currently writing some of my own now.

 What is Your Writing Process?

-After all of the character sheets are written up, I move onto writing a basic plot outline (Skeleton Draft) for my story.
+After all of the character sheets are written up, I move onto writing a basic plot outline for my story.
 This is a basic point for point layout about what may happen in the story.
-Sometimes when I’m writing, certain events may be different in my final draft then in my skeleton draft.
+Sometimes when I’m writing, certain events may be different in my final draft then in my outline.
 For example, in the final draft, I may add detail to a certain part, remove something that doesn’t work, or rework the part in another way.
-If you’re writing and you forget a plot point in your story, you can always refer back to your skeleton draft.
+If you’re writing and you forget a plot point in your story, you can always refer back to your plot outline.

-An example of a skeleton draft can be seen here: http://pastebin.com/rxygzten
+An example of a plot outline can be seen here: http://pastebin.com/rxygzten

 So You Said You’re Currently Working On a Creepypasta.
 What is a Creepypasta and Do You Have Any Favorites?